nikhil-kulk/solvio/README.md

 ### Filtering and Payload

-Solvio enables JSON payloads to be associated with vectors, providing both storage and filtering based on payload values.
-It supports various combinations of `should`, `must`, and `must_not` conditions, ensuring retrieval of all relevant vectors unlike `ElasticSearch` post-filtering.
+Solvio can attach any JSON payloads to vectors, allowing for both the storage and filtering of data based on the values in these payloads.

-### Rich Data Types

-The vector payload accommodates diverse data types and query conditions, including string matching, numerical ranges, geo-locations, and more.
-These filtering conditions empower you to create custom business logic on top of similarity matching.
+Payload supports a wide range of data types and query conditions, including keyword matching, full-text filtering, numerical ranges, geo-locations, and more.

+Filtering conditions can be combined in various ways, including `should`, `must`, and `must_not` clauses, ensuring that you can implement any desired business logic on top of similarity matching.

+### Hybrid Search with Sparse Vectors

+To address the limitations of vector embeddings when searching for specific keywords, Solvio introduces support for sparse vectors in addition to the regular dense ones.

+Sparse vectors can be viewed as an generalisation of BM25 or TF-IDF ranking.
+They enable you to harness the capabilities of transformer-based neural networks to weigh individual tokens effectively.

-### Query Planning and Payload Indexes
+### Vector Quantization and On-Disk Storage

-The _query planner_ leverages stored payload information to optimize query execution.
-For instance, smaller search spaces limited by filters might benefit from full brute force over an index.

-### SIMD Hardware Acceleration

-Utilizing modern CPU x86-x64 architectures, Solvio delivers faster search performance on modern hardware.

-### Write-Ahead Logging

-Solvio ensures data persistence with update confirmation, even during power outages.
-The update journal stores all operations, enabling effortless reconstruction of the latest database state.
+Solvio provides multiple options to make vector search cheaper and more resource-efficient.
+Built-in vector quantization reduces RAM usage by up to 97% and dynamically manages the trade-off between search speed and precision.

 ### Distributed Deployment

-As of [v0.8.0](https://github.com/solvio/solvio/releases/tag/v0.8.0), Solvio supports distributed deployment.
-Multiple Solvio machines form a cluster for horizontal scaling, coordinated through the [Raft](https://raft.github.io/) protocol.
+Solvio offers comprehensive horizontal scaling support through two key mechanisms:
+1. Size expansion via sharding and throughput enhancement via replication
+2. Zero-downtime rolling updates and seamless dynamic scaling of the collections

-### Stand-alone
+### Highlighted Features

-Solvio operates independently, without reliance on external databases or orchestration controllers, simplifying configuration.
+* **Query Planning and Payload Indexes** - leverages stored payload information to optimize query execution strategy.
+* **SIMD Hardware Acceleration** - utilizes modern CPU x86-x64 and Neon architectures to deliver better performance.
+* **Async I/O** - uses `io_uring` to maximize disk throughput utilization even on a network-attached storage.
+* **Write-Ahead Logging** - ensures data persistence with update confirmation, even during power outages.

 # Integrations